mitin001/transcriber/blog/websites/feynmanlectures.caltech.edu/1-23-resonance.md

 > If we think of the charge q on a capacitor as being analogous to the displacement x of a mechanical system, we see that the current, I=dq/dt, is analogous to velocity, 1/C is analogous to a spring constant k, and R is analogous to the resistive coefficient c=mγ.

-If inductance L is analogous to mass and I is analogous to velocity, then electric potential difference V is analogous to a mechanical force.
+If inductance L is analogous to mass and I is analogous to velocity, then the electric potential difference V is analogous to a mechanical force.

 > There exists another circuit element which is the analog of mass!
-This is a coil which builds up a magnetic field within itself when there is a current in it.
+This is a coil that builds up a magnetic field within itself when there is a current in it.
 A changing magnetic field develops in the coil a voltage that is proportional to dI/dt (this is how a transformer works, in fact).
 The magnetic field is proportional to a current, and the induced voltage (so-called) in such a coil is proportional to the rate of change of the current.

 $$
 V=L\,dI/dt=L\,d^2q/dt^2